Skip to main content

 Given consumers’ increasing demand for carbon-neutral products, Ferme Robec is also preoccupied with reducing the farm’s carbon footprint.
 To decrease the amount of carbon per litre of milk produced, practices like crop rotations, direct seeding and satellite imagery lessen the amount of fuel used and complement the carbon sequestration created through cover crops.
 With a positive ratio of acres cultivated to cows in production, Ferme Robec is well-positioned to meet future carbon-neutral requirements.

-“Just being nominated for Alltech’s Planet of Plenty™ award was an honour,” Robert beams.
+“Just being nominated for Alltech’s Planet of Plenty™ stories was an honour,” Robert beams.
 “That our Alltech representative reflexively thought of us was humbling.
-To win, it surpassed our expectations.
+To be highligted, it surpassed our expectations.
 But I’m not alone here on the farm; there’s a dedicated team that deserves recognition as well, including my father and mother, employees, temporary foreign workers and off-farm consultants, all of whom are as passionate and dedicated as I am and who always question and evaluate what could help us go even farther.”

 Sébastien emphasizes that success hinges on the right mentality in addition to the right team.
 Curiosity; a drive for improvement and perfection; being observant; constantly questioning what you’re doing and how it could be better; and always looking for how you can surpass yourself are some of the traits Robert feels are crucial to a glass-half-full mentality.